Digital-Monkier/Random-Projects/README.md

 A collection of self-motivated projects.
 Sometimes simple, sometimes challenging projects that put techniques and thought processes to the test.

-The order from oldest to most recent projects is as follows:
+The projects are sorted in descending order from oldest to newest project:

 YT Scraping & Sentiment